-The U.S. Department of State has issued a travel warning for certain parts of Mexico.
-The Department of State has not advised individuals to refrain from traveling to Mexico, but urges travelers to exercise caution while traveling within the country.
-At this time there are no plans to cancel or suspend Freeman exchange programs in Mexico.
-Freeman will continue to monitor the safety and security situation in the country and will communicate any changes to program participants if changes are necessary.
+The U.S. Department of State has issued a Level 3 Travel Advisory for the state of Nuevo Leon, Mexico.
+The Department of State encourages U.S. citizens to avoid travel to Nuevo Leon due to serious risks to safety and security.
+The Goldring Institute will continue to monitor the safety and security situation in the country and will communicate any changes to prospective program participants if changes are necessary.

 Instituto Tecnológico y de Estudios Superiores de Monterrey, also known as ITESM or Tec de Monterrey, provides Freeman students with an excellent opportunity to study at one of the top universities in Mexico and offers a rich learning environment in the third largest city in the country.
 Students can choose from a variety of courses geared to foreign students, which may be taught in English or Spanish.
 Students with previous knowledge of the Spanish language may take regular university courses alongside local students.